medius-group/onboarding-docs/1_suite/2_configuration/010_org_hier_ax2012_010_config.md

 The very first step to get going with Medius is to add your organization(s) to the Medius company structure.
-The companies added to MediusFlow should typically reflect your organization's legal entities and company codes in your ERP.
+The companies added to Medius should typically reflect your organization's legal entities and company codes in your ERP.

 ## Set the Company structure
 It's important to setup a good company structure that reflects not only your legal entities but also reflects how the legal entities are organized.